Setting Up a Home Learning Lab

-One word of caution with VirtualBox.
-It has “guest additions” which is a series of drivers you install on your VMs.
-On Windows this allows you to easily re-size the screen, move your mouse pointer out of the VM without hitting the host key, and map drives to your host operating system.
-The drivers are not signed, and the guest additions not work well with Windows Server 2012 (yet).
-If you’re building Windows clusters can cause issues during the cluster setup phase.
-Not to worry, as long as you are not installing Windows Server 2012, you can just install them after your cluster config is done.
+One word of caution with VirtualBox: It has “guest additions”, which is a series of drivers you install on your VMs.
+On Windows, this allows you to easily re-size the screen, move your mouse pointer out of the VM without hitting the host key, and map drives to your host operating system.
+The drivers are not signed, and the guest additions don’t work well with Windows Server 2012 (yet).
+If you’re building, Windows clusters can cause issues during the cluster setup phase.
+Not to worry!
+As long as you are not installing Windows Server 2012, you can just install them after your cluster config is done.

 4. You need an OS

 Decision time!
 This might be a little weird for me to say as a guy who’s built his career on Microsoft products, but I love using Linux.
-I find Linux is a great host OS for virtual machines, however I don’t like the graphical remote connectivity options (VNC variations) when compared to RDP.
-Ideally I’d run Windows Server 2008 R2 or Windows Server 2012 but my desktop manufacturer doesn’t make all the drivers available for my desktop.
-I like Windows 8 but I can’t seem to get RDP working, and since my desktop is not hooked up to a monitor or keyboard, RDP is critical so I’ve opted for Windows 7 x64.
-It works well for my purposes but I’m not using Hyper-V.
+I find that Linux is a great host OS for virtual machines; however, I don’t like the graphical remote connectivity options (VNC variations) when compared to RDP.
+Ideally, I’d run Windows Server 2008 R2 or Windows Server 2012, but my desktop manufacturer doesn’t make all the drivers available for my desktop.
+I like Windows 8, but I can’t seem to get RDP working.
+Since my desktop is not hooked up to a monitor or keyboard, RDP is critical so I’ve opted for Windows 7 x64.
+It works well for my purposes, but I’m not using Hyper-V.

 5. You need software

 Assuming you’re going to explore Microsoft’s offerings, you need a legal, easily accessible source of software.
-Microsoft offers Express editions of SQL Server and also a great product named “Technet” which will work nicely.
-There are different levels of subscription available and the price is very reasonable.
+Microsoft offers Express editions of SQL Server and a great product named “Technet”, which will work nicely.
+There are different levels of subscription available, and the price is very reasonable.
 Check it out here.
 You can gain full access to most of Microsoft’s Operating Systems and server packages.